-Climate change does more than just affect temperature; it creates a new set of environmental circumstances that have never been experienced by humans before.
+Climate change does more than just affect temperature; it creates a new set of environmental conditions that humans have never been experienced before.
 Just a matter of a few degrees difference is enough to set new weather patterns into motion.
 Flash flooding, hurricanes, and unusual storms are all popping up across the United States (and the planet as a whole), earning the aptly named title of extreme weather.

 It isn't completely unheard of for unusual storms to strike at certain times of the year.
-Record high heat waves during the summer, or unexpected snow storms in early spring are all relatively normal occurrences that aren't cause for concern.
+Record high heat waves during the summer or unexpected snowstorms in early spring are all relatively normal occurrences that don't cause for concern.
 What is alarming, however, is the sustained pattern of a warming planet over the last 50 years.

 We've seen everything from heavy downpours to flooding to droughts.
 Across our planet, weather is increasingly unpredictable, with climate change as a suspected cause and effect.
-In order to understand climate change's hold on our weather patterns, let's break it down:
+To understand climate change's hold on our weather patterns, let's break it down:

 Weather Patterns: Discerning Between Normal and Extreme Weather

 First of all, it's worth noting that climate change hasn't brought about a new type of storm or weather condition; it's just intensified what we already experience.
 Tornadoes, hurricanes, flash floods and so on are not new phenomena.
-We have experienced virtually every pattern of weather before at one time or another across our planet, just not this extreme.
+We have encountered virtually every pattern of weather across our planet, just not this extreme.

 The main concern then is what climate change is doing to enhance these weather patterns.
 Basically, the warming atmosphere creates an environment that is able to conduct weather patterns outside of what would typically occur in that region.
 For example, a region may be prone to hurricanes every now and then, due to its location and humidity levels.
 Now that climate changes have taken hold, the circumstances change, increasing the severity of a typical storm.
 Instead of a hurricane that barely manifests off the shore, people are faced with the threat of a storm that has the ability to wipe out a whole town.